USA Winter 2014 US Lodging Real Estate Trends - Executive Summary

 Phone: +1 603.431.8740, ext.
 16

 About Lodging Econometrics

-Lodging Econometrics (LE) is the lodging industry's leading consulting partner for global real estate intelligence.
-Combining unparalleled industry experience, a real-time pulse on market trends and extensive knowledge of key decision-makers, LE delivers actionable insights that turn their clients' business goals into timely opportunities-and drive strategic advantage.
+Lodging Econometrics (LE) is the lodging industry"s leading consulting partner for global real estate intelligence.
+Combining unparalleled industry experience, a real-time pulse on market trends and extensive knowledge of key decision-makers, LE delivers actionable insights that turn their clients" business goals into timely opportunities.